-6.6 Peer on Peer Abuse
+6.8 Child on Child Abuse

-All staff should be aware that safeguarding issues can manifest themselves via peer on peer abuse.
+Children can abuse other children.
+All staff should be aware that safeguarding issues can manifest themselves via child on child abuse.
 The reasons for this are complex and are often multi-faceted.
-We understand that we need as a Trust and school to have clear mechanisms and procedures in place to identify and report incidents or concerns.
-We aim to reduce this behaviour and any related incidents with an expectation to eliminate this conduct in the Trust and in the school.
+We understand that we need as a school to have clear mechanisms and procedures in place to identify and report incidents or concerns.
+We aim to reduce this behaviour and any related incidents with an expectation to eliminate this conduct in the school.

-Please refer to the Peer on Peer Abuse policy we have in school.
+Please refer to the Child on Child Abuse policy.

-Please also refer to the Anti Bullying, Equality and Diversity, online safety policies
+Please also refer to our Anti Bullying, Equality and Diversity, online safety policies.

-6.7 Sexual Violence and sexual harassment between children in schools and colleges
+6.9 Sexual Violence and sexual harassment between children in schools and colleges

+Our school has a zero tolerance to sexual harassment and sexual violence.
+It is never acceptable and will never be tolerated.
 Sexual violence and sexual harassment can occur between two children of any age and sex.
 It can also occur through a group of children sexually assaulting or sexually harassing a single child or group of children.

 All victims must be taken seriously, supported and kept safe.
+A victim should never be given the impression that they are creating a problem by reporting the abuse.